-A river which rises in the Yukon territory of Canada, then crosses the border into Alaska, and flows on to empty in the Bering Sea.
+The river that rises in the Yukon territory of Canada, then crosses the border into the state of Alaska, and flows on to empty into the Bering Sea.